 - Celebrate your hard work!
 If there were other volunteers at your project, celebrate with them as well. - Create a video or PowerPoint presentation to summarize your service-learning project.
-You can use this to share with others and encourage them to volunteer in the future.
+Share this with friends or on social media to raise awareness of your issue and highlight opportunities to volunteer in the community.